2007-2016 Jeep Compass common problems, engines, pros and cons

 Trail Rated 4x4 capability with Freedom Drive II Off-Road package appeared for 2011.
-When the second-generation Compass was introduced for 2017 both the first and second generations were sold as 2017.
-The second-gen. Compass is a different vehicle and is not covered in this review.
-A used Jeep Compass is not very expensive, but is it a reliable car?
+A used Jeep Compass is not very expensive, but is it a good car?
 What are the reported problems?

-Jeep Compass problems: Electrical problems are fairly common.
+Electrical problems are fairly common.
 Corrosion at the relay box located in the left front wheel well (in front of the left front wheel) can cause the car not to start.
-We are sure many Jeep owners thanked engineers for placing it there.
+We are sure many Jeep owners thanked the engineers for placing it there.
 Luckily there are many YouTube videos available on repairing the issues.
-This video explains it well.
+This video

 A bad or rusted rear wheel bearing can even cause the ABS light to come on (the wheel speed sensor is attached to the bearing).
 The scan may show the code for the rear speed sensor.
 Other reported problems that can cause an ABS light include corroded wiring under driver's footrest and a bad wheel speed sensor.

 There have been issues with rust damage.
-FCA issued Warranty Extension X69 to address front and rear crossmember corrosion in the 2008-2012 Jeep Compass in the Canadian market and in salt belt states.
+FCA issued Warranty Extension X69 to address front and rear crossmember corrosion in the 2008-2012 Jeep Compass in the Canadian market and in Salt Belt

 FCA World Gas Engine (GEMA).